Shoot the Book!

 Access: Marché du Film badge holders

-Main Venue: Meeting Area (Level -1), Press Conference Room (Palais des Festivals)
+Main Venue: Meeting Area (Palais -1)

 Target Audience: Publishers, Producers